usc-isi-i2/kgtk/docs/transform/html.md

 The primary uses for this command are to easily produce documentation files or to easily produce human-readable output in HTML-aware environments.

-This comand is equivalent to `kgtk cat --MODE=NONE --output-format=html`.
+This comand is equivalent to `kgtk cat --MODE=NONE --output-format=html-compact`.
 However, it is a lot shorter and easier to type.

 The HTML table is generated as a self-contained HTML document with minimal formatting.
+By default, compact HTML is generated, without end of line sequences between elements.  `--readable` or `--output-format html` may be used to generate more human-readable HTML.

 ## Usage